Outperforming the Competition

 (Do they advertise in offline print, coupon magazines, postcards, as well as online website, social media, etc?)

-- Do they utilize online paid advertising such as Google Adwords, Facebook Ads, or other media advertising?
+- Do they utilize online paid advertising such as Google Ads, Facebook Ads, or other media advertising?

 (Researching what paid advertising systems work for the company's industry will help to know where advertising dollars are best spent.)

-- Do they use offline media (such as print postcards) in correlation with online and in-person marketing for a greater chance of success?
+- Do they use offline media (such as print postcards) in correlation with online or in-person marketing for a greater reach & conversion potential?

 (Often mixing traditional advertising such as postcards, as follow-up to online ads, in-person meetings, or other campaigns helps to increase the likelihood of gaining new business.)

-- Are competitors in your area utilizing Display network advertising and other Remarketing strategies?
+- Are competitors in the area utilizing Display network advertising, and other Remarketing strategies?

 (Using remarketing and retargeting campaigns can help to improve follow-up and improve sales conversions.)